-Credits: 3.00 credits.
+3.00 credits.
 Mathematical Analysis Core Course.
 This class will provide students with a solid, fundamental understanding of the Java programming language.
 The interactive class sessions will combine lecture with "practice programming."
 Students may expect to explore topics such as Java syntax, writing and running Java applications, basic testing and debugging, and classes and objects.
-Prerequisites & Notes: High school algebra and/or trigonometry and CS 1180 Fundamentals of Computer Architecture.
-Information Systems' majors may not use this course for core.
+Prerequisites & Notes: CS 1180 - Fundamentals of Computer Architecture and CS 1190 - Database Design Systems